 - Is Your Tree Thirsty?: Canopy’s outreach efforts remind residents to water young trees and educate the community about watering options and water conservation.

-- Young Tree Care in East Palo Alto: Mulching, training, pruning, weeding, watering and maintaining irrigation are all in a day’s work for Canopy’s Youth Staff, Program Director and Volunteer Tree Care Leaders.
+- Young Tree Care in East Palo Alto: Mulching, training, pruning, weeding, watering and maintaining irrigation are all in a day’s work for Canopy’s Teen Urban Foresters, Program Director, and Volunteer Tree Care Leaders.
 Group work days provide needed ongoing care for the East Palo Alto Tree Initiative trees.

 - Canopy’s Tree Care Plan (May 2014) – As our tree-planting numbers have grown, Canopy has developed new structures and strategies for ensuring the health of recently-planted trees, whether in schools, parks, or neighborhoods.